-Method 2: Change Aspect Ratio under Project Settings
+Method 2: Change the Aspect Ratio under Project Settings

-If you like, you could choose a target aspect ratio at the beginning after entering the main editing interface by clicking the Project Settings.
+If you like, you could choose a target aspect ratio at the beginning after entering the main editing interface by clicking Project Settings.
 It depends on the aspect ratio of your media source.

 If most of your media source files are in the 4:3 aspect ratio, you should select the 4:3 standard aspect ratio.
-For you've selected an aspect ratio, then the media files that are in 16:9 or other aspect ratios will be converted with a black bar, and be stretched if necessary.
+If you've selected an aspect ratio, then the media files that are in 16:9 or other aspect ratios will be converted with a black bar, and be stretched if necessary.
 This is the solution when aspect ratio discordance occurs.
-But if you just want to change the aspect ratio of one video file, simply choose an aspect ratio and go.
+But if you just want to change the aspect ratio of one video file, choose an aspect ratio and go.